 For example, if a building plot has been sold at CHF 800 / m² in your town and another at CHF 1'000 / m².
 The average price per m² in the city of a land will be: (800 + 1'000) / 2 = CHF 900 / m².

-The greater the number of transactions, the more accurate the average price will
+The greater the number of transactions, the more accurate the average price will be.

-  be.

-  If your town or region does not publish prices per m² of land, you can carry out

-  this study manually by searching for lands that are currently for sale in your
+If your town or region does not publish prices per m² of land, you can carry out this study manually by searching for land that is currently for sale in your town.

-  town.

-  On a real estate portals, you can search in your town or nearby for plots of

-  land similar to yours.
+On a real estate portals, you can search in your town or nearby for plots of land similar to yours.

 In the same way, you can average the prices per m² of land currently for sale.

-  In order to refine your price, you can increase or decrease it according to

-  several factors that we will see below.
+In order to refine your price, you can increase or decrease it according to several factors that we will look at below.